iridium-browser/iridium-browser-windows/README.md

 This will also perform a checkout of the source code and start the compilation.
 The resulting installer will be located on your host in folder `build_result`.

+If the virtual machine asks you to go to PC settings to activate Windows, open it and switch back to the desktop by moving the mouse to the top-left corner of the screen and clicking the small desktop.